syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Export-and-Import-Annotations.md

 ## Exporting annotations

+### Export to a file

-The ExportAnnotations method exports the annotations added in the document to a file or stream in specified file format.
+The ExportAnnotations method exports the annotations added in the document to a file in specified file format.
 The annotation data format should be given as an arguments.

 {% tabs %}
 {% highlight C# %}
 //Export annotations to "fdf" data format to file pdfViewer.ExportAnnotations("Annotation.fdf", AnnotationDataFormat.Fdf);

+{% endhighlight %}
+{% endtabs %}

+### Export to a stream

+The ExportAnnotations method also exports the annotations added in the document to a stream in specified file format.
+The annotation data format should be given as an arguments.

+{% tabs %}
+{% highlight C# %}
 //Export annotations to "fdf" data format to stream Stream stream = new MemoryStream();
 pdfViewer.ExportAnnotations(stream, AnnotationDataFormat.Fdf);